redox-os/website/content/news/this-month-250430.md

 <a href="/img/screenshot/first-screenshot.png"><img class="img-responsive" alt="First Redox Screenshot" src="/img/screenshot/first-screenshot.png"/></a>

+## Complete Userspace-based Process Manager

+4lDO2 finished the userspace-based process manager and fixed `proc` and POSIX signals bugs in the process, the process manager does the management of processes, process groups, sessions, threads, POSIX signals and others.

+In monolithic kernels this process is done in the kernel, which allow the stability and security of process management to be compromised by bugs in other kernel components.
+While in Redox the process management is protected from bugs in other system components through memory isolation in userspace.

+It also allowed the removal of 20 system calls from the kernel, which decreased the kernel size in 10%

 ## Improvements

+- (bootloader) Jeremy Soller fixed the RISC-V compilation
 - (kernel) Jeremy Soller fixed the ARM64 and RISC-V support
 - (kernel) 4lDO2 fixed the cancellation of the network stack schemes
 - (kernel) 4lDO2 removed the `ITimer` scheme